arirab/Cryptography/README.md

 <sub>pip install cryptography</sub>

-## Usage Instructions
-### Setting Up

-    1. Ensure Python and pip are installed on your system.
-    2. Install the cryptography library using the pip command provided above.
-    3. Save the script provided in the previous messages as a .py file, for example, encrypt_decrypt_tool.py.

 ## Running the Tool

 To run the tool, navigate to the directory containing the script using your terminal or command prompt, and then execute the script with Python: